ada-popovic/markdown_archive/README.md

 **Typology**

-Depending on their inner subject, 3 main types of snowglobes can be differentiated: two-dimensional, three-dimensional or bas-relief
+Depending on their inner subject, 3 main types of snowglobes can be differentiated:
+- two-dimensional
+- three-dimensional
+- bas-relief

 | two-dimensional | three-dimensional | bas-relief |
 |--|--|--|